-A member of the CCC will be proposed for the appointment of Chair by the other members, and put to a vote, if required, which will be administered by the Secretary, for approval by Lisa Cameron and Steve Varley on behalf of the UK LLP Board.
+A member of the CCC will be proposed for the appointment of Chair by the other members, and put to a vote, if required, which will be administered by the Secretary, for approval by the UK LLP Board.

 The appointment as Chair will be for a period of three years, after which they may be reappointed providing that they are a member of the CCC, per 5.1 above, throughout the period.